jcorbin/anansi/README.md

 That said, there is a working [demo][demo], which may be a better place to start reading than from the various code-level docs linked below.

+There's also a [lolwut][lolwut] demo, which is a port of antirez's, demonstrating braille-bitmap rendering capability.

 ### Done

 A 60fps [demo][demo] that draws an animated test pattern, demonstrating the: